 A public hearing is a special type of open meeting and public meeting at which members of the public are provided a reasonable opportunity to comment on the subject of the hearing.
-Public hearings are required when a district imposes or increases a fee or adopts a budget, among other actions.
+Public hearings are required when a district imposes or increases a fee, imposes a tax or increases a tax rate above the certified rate, or adopts a budget, among other actions.

-Electronic Meetings
+Electronic Meetinas

-An electronic meeting is a public meeting convened or conducted by means of a conference using electronic communications.
-A district may convene an electronic meeting if they have adopted a resolution, rule, or ordinance governing the use of electronic meetings.
+An electronic meeting is a public meeting convened or conducted via a conference using electronic communications.
+A district may convene an electronic meeting if it has adopted a resolution, rule, or ordinance governing the use of electronic meetings.
 The public body must provide space and facilities at an anchor location for the public to attend the open portions of the meeting.
 The anchor location is not required if: (1) the meeting would present a substantial risk to health or safety to those present or who would otherwise be present, or (2) the location where the public body normally meets has been ordered closed to the public for health or safety reasons.
-See Utah Code 52-4-207(2)(b) for a list of items that the resolution or rule may include and Utah Code 52-4-207(3) for a list of steps the district must take in order to convene or conduct an electronic meeting.
+The public notice of an electronic meeting must provide information on how a member of the public may attend the meeting remotely by electronic means.
+See Utah Code 52-4-207 for resolution/rule requirements and other required steps.